|Start Date:||Duration:||Level:||Study mode:||Course location:||Course Type:|

 You will learn the correct procedures for repairing panels preparing surfaces to receive paint and applying primers plus associated hand skills.

-This course allows you to progress onto a Accident Repair Paint Principals Diploma Level 2.
+This course allows you to progress onto a level 2 in Accident Repair Paint Principles.

 Our achievement rates are well above the national average.

 We have the widest range of courses in the region.